tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/服务迁移/在线迁移/在线迁移操作指引_intl_en.md

 - **Failed migration**:
 - Check the error information in log files (under the migration tool directory by default), operation guides, or FAQs about [Service Migration](https://intl.cloud.tencent.com/document/product/213/32395) for troubleshooting methods.
 After troubleshooting, click **Start/Retry** under the operation column to restart the migration task.
 - **Successful migration**:
- - If the migration destination is a CVM, check whether the destination CVM starts up normally, whether data on the CVM is consistent with that on the source server, and whether the network and other system services are normal.
+ - Migrating to a CVM: Check whether the destination CVM starts up normally, whether data on the CVM is consistent with that on the source server, and whether the network and other system services are normal.
- - If the migration destination is a CVM image, you can click the **CVM image ID** on the row of the migration task to enter the [CVM image page](https://console.cloud.tencent.com/cvm/image/index) and view the image information.
-You can use it to create CVM instances.
+ - Migrating to a CVM image: Click the **CVM image ID** on the row of the migration task to enter the [CVM image page](https://console.cloud.tencent.com/cvm/image/index) and view the image information.
+You can use this image to create CVM instances.

 If you have any questions or the migration has an exception, see FAQs about [Service Migration](https://intl.cloud.tencent.com/document/product/213/32395) or [Contact Us](https://intl.cloud.tencent.com/document/product/213/34837).